rafabu/terraform-azurerm-vm-winrmenabled/README.md

   - configure scheduled task to maintain Let's Encrypt certificate using Posh-ACME module
   - configure WinRM with certificate
   - configure certificate to be used with RDP

+## Caution
+Consider this experimental.
+Also; the LE Certificates will currently require reboots

 ## Usage